Do You Still Need Your AB Trust?

 3. Let people know that you've revoked the trust.
 If you've notified a lawyer, bank, financial adviser, or anyone else that you created an AB trust, now tell them that you've revoked it.
 This will help avoid confusion after your death.

-What You May Want Instead
+What You Might Want Instead

 For most families, a simple probate-avoidance trust is better than the much more complex AB trust.
 A simple revocable trust is, basically, a substitute for a will.
 It isn't designed to continue past the death of a spouse; instead, the trust assets are quickly distributed to the people who inherit them.
 No probate court proceedings are necessary after the death, which saves money and hassle.
 And because the trust doesn't stay in existence for years, no trust tax returns are necessary.